MrksKwsnck/hue-Automation/README.md

 appropriately.
 Otherwise the shared objects will not be found.
 To do so, add the **expanded** prefix path (e.g. `/home/pi/usr/lib`) into the `/etc/ld.so.conf` configuration file **before any other** path or include.
-After that reload the shared library cache with: `sudo ldconfig`
+After that reload the shared library cache with: `sudo ldconfig` -- Alternatively, if you do not want to change the dynamic linkers configuration, you can pass the prefix path with the `LD_LIBRARY_PATH` environment variable to the Python interpreter.

 Finally, the time has come to test the shipped example.
 For this it is necessary to tell the Python interpreter where it can find the xwiimote module.
 The